csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 * Download Divvy datasets containing all trip data occuring in 2020 (Jan-Dec).

-* Uploaded Divvy datasets (csv files) individuall through browser in Google Cloud BigQuery (Sandbox)
+* Uploaded Divvy datasets (csv files) individuall through browser in Google Cloud BigQuery (Sandbox).

-* Files that were too large were uploaded via python script ([shown here](https://github.com/csarevalo/Case-Studies/blob/0c5a0745d1742ce9c8195db2f770e81325d5f2de/Cyclistic-Data-Analysis-2020/python-code/upload_df_to_gbq_v5.py))
+* Files that were too large were uploaded via python script ([shown here](https://github.com/csarevalo/Case-Studies/blob/0c5a0745d1742ce9c8195db2f770e81325d5f2de/Cyclistic-Data-Analysis-2020/python-code/upload_df_to_gbq_v5.py)).

 ### Step 2: Wrangle Data and Combine into a Single File

 * Once uploaded, compare schemas (column names, type,...) for each of the tables.

-* Inspect the tables (through preview) and look for incongruencies
+* Inspect the tables (through preview) and look for incongruencies.

 ***Notes***:

 * Though column names matched, column types differed accross tables.

-The reason being that I did not format the dataframe in python prior to uploading (useful for the future).
+  * The reason being that I did not format the dataframe in python prior to uploading (useful for the future).

 * From Jan 2020 to Nov 2020, station ids were purely numeric.
-On Dec 2020, alphanumeric station ids were added; however, on several occasions their previous numeric ids were also used. (this created a need to change column type from integer to string and select a specific id)
+On Dec 2020, alphanumeric station ids were added; however, on several occasions their previous numeric ids were also used.

+  * Change data type for ids from INT64 to STRING.
+There is also a need for new unique ids that remains.

 **The following code is ran for multiple tables to correct column types.**